codecraft-dunedin/lingo/README.md

 ### Install Lingo

-Lingo is a CLI tool written in Go.
+Lingo is a nice tool written in Go.
 To build the binary from source:
+Bob was here!

 ```bash
 go get github.com/lingo-reviews/lingo